Global trade

 What is the role of global rules in trade?

 Banking plays an indispensable role in making trade work for all.
-It is especially essential for small businesses enable them to take risks in expanding to international markets.
+It is especially essential for small businesses, enabling them to take risks in expanding to international markets.
 Banks need common rules and guidelines for clarity and to avoid confusion that comes with varying national rules.

-ICC’s global rules for documentary credits were established in the 1930s—a time of growing nationalism and protectionism – and has since become the most successful privately drafted rules for trade ever developed.
-It has remained adaptable over time to reflect the changing nature of banking in trade.
+ICC’s global rules for documentary credits were established in the 1930s—a time of growing nationalism and protectionism—and have since become the most successful privately drafted rules for trade ever developed.
+They have remained adaptable over time to reflect the changing nature of banking in trade.

 In addition, ICC also develops guidelines for fields, such as forfaiting, demand guarantees and supply chain finance—all ways that banks work with companies to mitigate the risks involved in trade.